nicoverbruggen/phpmon/README.md

 ## 🚀 How to install

-You can install via Homebrew (recommended), or may download the latest release on GitHub.
+Again, make sure you have **Laravel Valet** installed first.
+Once that's done, you can install via Homebrew (recommended), or may download the latest release on GitHub.

 To install via Homebrew, run: